arpa2/DNS-mixer/doc/acl-rules.md

 the resource records.

 An ACL Rule is a sequence of separate field matches, separated by semicolons.
-Spaces at the beginning and end of a partial field is ignored, and sequence of multiple spaces and/or tabs is treated like a single space.
-The first entry is for the owner name, the second for the resource record type and any further entries are for resource data fields.
-Missing fields are implictly matched.
+Each field consists of a field type name and an optional set of constraining parameters.
+Spaces and tabs are generously permitted to improve readability.

+Usually, a field is matched against a `name` and a `type` and any resource data fields that may be desired.
+It is a bad idea to match resource data fields without having checked the `type` and that may in fact be refused.
+On the other hand, just matching the `name` and not constraining the `type` or resource data would be no problem, and has clearly defined semantics.

 As an introductory example, an ACL Rule to allow `www.example.com` with type `AAAA` and any address would look like